Surprise Medical Billing Information for Providers, Carriers

 Approved arbitrators must submit the form to DIFS by email to DIFS-SurpriseBilling@michigan.gov or by fax to 517-763-0305.

 Under MCL 333.24515, DIFS is required to prepare and post online an annual report that includes certain information regarding complaints received and the number of requests made for calculation reviews and binding arbitration.
-The report will be posted here when it is available.
+The most recent report may be found here.

 For carriers and providers: